itzzjb/Docker-Beginner/README.md

 docker container run -d -p 3000:3000 itzzjb/hey-python-flask:0.0.1.RELEASE
 ```

 Now, we know that the image is working as expected.
-So, we can push it to the dockerhub.
+So, we can push it to the docker hub.
 ```sh
 docker push itzzjb/hey-python-flask:0.0.1.RELEASE
 ```